-(CREWS) Cooperation in the implementation of the CREWS Caribbean Initiative
+(CREWS) Cooperation in the implementation of the CREWS Initiatives: Caribbean and South East Asia

-This project is implemented in the framework of the CREWS (Climate Risk and Early Warning Systems) Caribbean initiative.
-In the Caribbean, CREWS strengthens and streamlines regional and national systems and capacity related to weather forecasting, hydrological services, multi-hazard impact-based warnings and service delivery for enhanced decision-making.
+This project is implemented under the Climate Risk and Early Warning Systems (CREWS) initiative.
+CREWS strengthens and streamlines regional and national systems and capacities related to weather forecasting, hydrological services, multi-hazard impact-based warnings and service provision for improved decision making.

-K&I contribution (carried out in the context of the framework agreement between WMO, GWP and K&I relating to the Associated Program on Flood Management) consists in strengthening the capacities of local actors for enhancing their involvement in the management of floods in Antigua & Barbuda and in further Caribbean small islands.
-K&I is in charge of conducting a training workshop and drafting of a “Manual on Community-based Floods Management in the Caribbean”.
-Moreover K&I is required to cooperate in the design and the implementation of a Regional Training Workshop on Gender Mainstreaming in End-to-End Early Warning System for Flood Forecasting and Integrated Flood Risk Management.
+K&I’s contribution (carried out in the framework agreement between WMO, GWP and K&I relating to the Associated Program on Flood Management) is to strengthen the capacity of local stakeholders to effectively manage floods in Antigua and Barbuda and other small Caribbean islands.
+K&I was in charge of conducting a training workshop and drafting of a “Manual on Community-based Floods Management in the Caribbean”.
+Moreover K&I cooperated in the design and the implementation of a Regional Training Workshop on Gender Mainstreaming in End-to-End Early Warning System for Flood Forecasting and Integrated Flood Risk Management in the Caribbean Small Islands and of two National Training Workshops on Gender Mainstreaming in End-to-End Early Warning System for Flood Forecasting and Integrated Flood Risk Management one in the Lao People’s Democratic Republic and one in Cambodia.

 News